developerforce/open-cti-demo-adapter/README.md

 # Dependencies

-1. You will need ant to deploy.
+You will need ant to deploy.
 To contribute to this project you will need Eclipse 4.3+, with the force plugin.

-OR You can also download the package from: https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB00000003tV0
+OR you can download and install this app as a package from: https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB00000003tV0

 Important: You can only install this package in pre-release orgs.
 To sign up for a pre-release org, visit the Winter  ’17 Pre-Release page.
 Sign up for an Enterprise Edition org.